cd-glacier/dotfiles/README.md

 # DotDotDot
-My dotfile and setup shell for ubuntu
+My dotfile and setup shell for ubuntu and mac

 ## setup